Chuck Norris

-Throughout his film and TV career Norris diversified from his regular endeavors.
-He is a noted writer, having penned books on martial arts, exercise, philosophy, politics, Christianity, western fiction, and biography.
-He was twice a New York Times bestselling author, first with his book on his personal philosophy of positive force and the psychology of self-improvement based on personal anecdotes called The Secret of Inner Strength: My Story (1988).
-His second New York Times Best Seller, Black Belt Patriotism: How to Reawaken America (2008), was about his critique on current issues in the USA.
-Norris also appeared in several commercials endorsing several products most notably being one of the main spokespersons for the Total Gym infomercials.
-In 2005, Norris found new fame on the Internet when Chuck Norris facts became an Internet meme documenting humorous, fictional and often absurd feats of strength and endurance.
+Throughout his film and TV career, Norris diversified from his regular endeavors.
+As a writer he is a columnist for the WorldNetDaily and is a New York Times bestselling author, having penned books on martial arts, exercise, philosophy, his conservative politics, christian western fiction, self-help, and biographies.
+Norris also appeared in several commercials endorsing several products, most notably being one of the main spokespersons for the Total Gym infomercials.
+In 2005, Norris found new fame on the Internet when Chuck Norris facts became an Internet meme documenting humorous, fictional, and often absurd feats of strength and endurance.
 Although Norris himself did not produce the "facts", he was hired to endorse many products that incorporated Chuck Norris facts in advertising.
-The phenomenon resulted in six books (two of them New York Times best sellers), two video games, and several appearances on talk shows, such as Late Night with Conan O'Brien where he read the facts or participated in sketches.
+The phenomenon resulted in six books, some of them New York Times bestsellers, as well as two video games, and several appearances on talk shows, such as Late Night with Conan O'Brien, in which he read the facts or participated in sketches.

 Early life

-Norris was born in Ryan, Oklahoma, on March 10, 1940, to Wilma (née Scarberry) and Ray Dee Norris, who was a World War II Army soldier, a mechanic, bus driver, and truck driver.
-Norris has stated that he has Irish and Cherokee roots.
+Norris was born in Ryan, Oklahoma, on March 10, 1940, to Wilma Lee (née Scarberry, 1921–2024) and Ray Dee Norris (1918–1971), who was a World War II Army soldier, mechanic, bus driver, and a truck driver.
+His mother was of Irish descent and his father of German, British, and distant Cherokee descent.
 Norris was named after Carlos Berry, his father's minister.
-He was the oldest of three brothers, the younger two being Wieland and Aaron.
-When Norris was sixteen, his parents divorced, and he later relocated to Prairie Village, Kansas and then to Torrance, California with his mother and brothers.
+He was the oldest of three brothers, the younger two being Wieland (1943–1970) and Aaron.
+Wieland Norris informed his eldest sibling he would not reach his 27th birthday; this prediction came true in 1970 when he was killed in the Vietnam War.
+When Norris was 16 years old, his parents divorced, and he later relocated to Prairie Village, Kansas and then to Torrance, California with his mother and brothers.

 Norris has described his childhood as downbeat.
 He was nonathletic, shy, and scholastically mediocre.
-His father, Ray, worked intermittently as an automobile mechanic, and went on alcohol drinking binges that lasted for months at a time.
+His father, Ray, worked intermittently as an automobile mechanic, and went on drinking binges that lasted for months at a time.
 Embarrassed by his father's behavior and the family's financial plight, Norris developed a debilitating introversion that lasted for his entire childhood.